 - If you want to make it even more special, garnish the top just before serving.

-Notes and tips for making vegan butterscotch pudding
+Notes and tips for making butterscotch pudding

 Can I use white sugar instead of dark brown sugar?